On the factorization invariants of the additive structure of exponential Puiseux semirings: Betti Elements, Catenary Degrees, and Sets of Distances

 \begin{enumerate} \item For $n \in \overline{\nn}$, a finite sequence $z_1, \ldots, z_k \in \mathsf{Z}(x)$ is called an \emph{$n$-chain of factorizations} connecting $z_1$ with $z_k$ if $\mathsf{d}(z_{i},z_{i + 1}) \leq n$ for each $i \in \llbracket 1,k - 1 \rrbracket$. \item The \emph{catenary degree} of $x$, denoted by $\mathsf{c}(x)$, is the smallest $n \in \overline{\nn}$ for which any two factorizations in $\mathsf{Z}(x)$ are connected through an $n$-chain. \item The \emph{catenary degree} of $M$\!, denoted by $\mathsf{c}(M)$, is defined by $\mathsf{c}(M) \coloneqq \sup\{\mathsf{c}(x) \mid x \in M\}$. \end{enumerate} \end{definition}

-Next we describe the $\mathcal{R}$-classes of nontrivial atomic exponential Puiseux semirings.
-This will allow us to compute their catenary degrees via \cite[Corollary~9]{philipp2010}, an approach considerable different than that adopted in \cite[Corollary 3.4]{CGG19} to compute the catenary degrees of atomic rational cyclic semirings.
+In this section, we describe the $\mathcal{R}$-classes of nontrivial atomic exponential Puiseux semirings.
+This will allow us to compute their catenary degrees via \cite[Corollary~9]{philipp2010}, an approach considerable different than that adopted in \cite[Corollary~3.4]{CGG19} to compute the catenary degrees of atomic rational cyclic semirings.
+But first let us collect two technical lemmas; the first one was borrowed from \cite{SAJBHP2020} (Lemma~3.8), and the second one is its counterpart for the case where $r > 1$.